mwthink/prometheus-cryptomarket-exporter/README.md

 scraped every _n_ seconds where _n_ is an integer specified by `SCRAPE_INTERVAL` (10 seconds by default).

+You can specify which currencies to scrape with the environment variable `CURRENCIES`.
+You should specify this as space-seperated IDs from CoinGecko.

 The instance will listen for requests on an HTTP server and serve up the metrics.

 ## Docker Images